spruceid/rebase/rust/rebase/examples/README.md

 `keys/controller.jwk`: The [JWK]() format of the ed25519 key pair to be used to create and resolve credentials.

 `.well-known/did.json`: The [DID document]() output from `controller.jwk`, described more fully in the [did:web help document](https://spruceid.dev/docs/didkit/did-web/).
 This file includes the public key found in `controller.jwk`, is what will be served by the file server when someone resolves the created credential.
 It's placed in the `.well-known` directory because we'll run the webserver from `./temp/ed25519_basic` and `did:web` normally looks for this pattern.

+`credentials`: This directory will be populated by running the actual Rust example.

 Second, we'll set up the web server.
 In this example, we'll use a python server, but any local file server would work.